Summer Position

 - Energetic, dedicated, & able to become involved in all aspects of the program

-- Science, History, or Recreation background helpful but NOT required
+- Science, Naturalist, Education or Recreation background helpful but NOT required

 - Current first aid and CPR certifications are required, preference given to candidates with higher certifications: WFA, WFR, Wilderness EMT, etc…